TriesteCitizen/ctf-writeups/README.md

 - (TryHackMe/Gallery/README.md) ✔️ (multiple attack vectors here, so worth another try)
 - (TryHackMe/SakuraRoom/README.md) ❎ (deprecated sites that make the finding of the BSSID and deep paste impossible (or at least difficult.
 I also never used Tor)
 - (TryHackMe/Anthem/READMe.md) ✔️ (Try the last few tasks with Power Shell)
+- (TryHackMe/Archangel/README.md) ❎ (still on going.
+Need to look up Log Poisoning first, as I never did that)

 ## ⚔️ Attack Vectors
 - Reverse-Engineering